Tiliacora triandra: Culinary use

-In Vietnam, the plant is called dây sương sâm, and can be made into a kind of jelly called: "sương sâm", sometimes combined with other ingredients as beverage and desserts.
+In Vietnam, the plant is called dây sương sâm, and can be made into a kind of jelly called: "sương sâm", sometimes combined with other ingredients as a beverage and desserts.

-In Cambodia, it is used as an ingredient in a sour soup called samlar machu.
+In Cambodia, it is used as an ingredient in sour soups called samlor machu.

-In Laos and Thailand, the leaves are extracted with water using both hands rubbing on leaves back and forth until all the green part in the leaves are out in the water, this is called nam yanang (ນໍ້າຢານາງ; น้ำย่านาง), meaning "yanang water".
+In Laos and Thailand, the leaves are extracted with water using both hands rubbing on the leaves back and forth until all the green part in the leaves is out in the water, this is called nam yanang (ນໍ້າຢານາງ; น้ำย่านาง), meaning "yanang water".
 The yanang water is used to make bamboo soup.
+Some street vendors also sell bottled yanang water marketing it as a chlorophyll drink.

+Medicinal properties

+In many Southeast Asian countries, the leaves and the roots of T. triandra plants are used for medicinal purposes.
+Reports have indicated that the native populations have used the roots and the leaves of this plant as a detoxification agent, anti-cancer, antibacterial, and anti-inflammatory agent, amongst other uses.